toromi-hearts-2/toromi-hearts-2/README.md

 * Your symptoms are because of substance use or another medical condition
 ![image](https://github.com/user-attachments/assets/79bb820e-6c9e-4646-97b0-12a4b47d87d0)

 DID is not a way to roleplay as your favorite characters nor is it something to flaunt. **Being traumatized shouldn't be flexed like a cool trophy you earned.** The amount of people that flex the fact they have this disorder is concerning especially coming from someone who *does* have this disorder.
-You wouldn't be flexing your trauma just out in the open, wound you?
+You wouldn't be flexing your trauma just out in the open, would you?

 **You shouldn't want to have DID.
 You shouldn't want to be traumatized.**